Last Updated on

 Here are a few things that every parent should keep in mind before allowing visitors to hold the baby:

-- If someone wants to hold your baby, make sure that he or she wash their hands well before doing so.
-Germs and bacteria that may seem harmless to us are quite dangerous for your baby as their immunity is not yet fully functional.
+- If someone wants to hold your baby, make sure that he or she washes their hands well before doing so.
+Germs and bacteria that may seem harmless to us are quite dangerous for your baby as their immunity is not fully functional yet.

 - Smokers should not hold the baby for at least half an hour after smoking.
 Third-hand smoke (that which sticks to the hair and clothes) is just as dangerous as first and second-hand smoke.

 - Sick people should not hold your baby.
 This should go without saying, but it can be fatal to your child to be around anyone who is sick.
 There should be no coughing or sneezing allowed near your child, let alone by the one doing the holding.

 - Do not let others kiss your newborn as people can carry bacteria or virus in their throats even without showing symptoms.

 - As you do not yet know if your baby has allergies or sensitivities, ask the visitors not to wear strong cologne or perfumes if they want to hold the baby.

 - If your baby starts to cry, ask to have him or her back as she needs you.
 She may need to be changed or fed, or simply needs your comfort after being handled by people she doesn’t know.

 - If possible, do not allow others to handle your baby for too long as your little one may become over-stimulated, and they will need their rest.